What Does It Mean When Check Engine Light Turns On

 - ECU problem

-A misfire is a critical problem that needs to be addressed right away.
+A misfire is a critical problem that needs to be addressed immediately.
 If this happens, find a safe place to pull over.
-If the engine is overheating, you should call a tow truck instead of driving.
+If the engine is overheating, call a tow truck instead of driving.
+When the check engine light is flashing, continuing to drive can damage the engine and catalytic converter.

 How to diagnose the check engine light